VofBMBaF/eSpy/README.md

 ### Recording Video

-To record a video, click on the 'Record'
+To record a video, click on the 'Record' button!

 ### Motion Detection